Trevorfairbank/mongo-news/README.md

 # mongo-news
-web app that lets users view and leave comments on the latest news.
+web app that lets users view and leave comments on the latest news from Bored Panda.